openconfig/featureprofiles/feature/experimental/bgp/otg_tests/base_bgp_session_parameters/README.md

     *   Send `CEASE` notification from ATE.
     *   Ensure that DUT telemetry correctly reports the error code.

-Test md5 password authentication on session establishment:
+TODO: Test md5 password authentication on session establishment:

 *   Configure matching passwords on DUT and ATE.
 Verify that BGP adjacency succeeds.